 Your opinion or preference

-Erythema multiforme minor is not very serious and usually clears up with medication to control infection or inflammation.
+Erythema multiforme minor is not very serious and usually clears up with medicine to control infection or inflammation.
 However, if a person develops a more severe form of erythema multiforme (erythema multiforme major), the condition can become fatal.
-Erythema multiforme major is also known as Stevens-Johnson syndrome, and is usually caused by a medication reaction rather than an infection.
+Erythema multiforme major is also known as Stevens-Johnson syndrome.
+It is usually caused by a medicine reaction rather than an infection.